Wolfy-Wooolfy/Halo-backend/SOURCE_OF_TRUTH.md

 4) Any change must be incremental, justified, and based on exact existing content.
 5) Assistant returns the FULL file content after modification.
 6) Khaled commits and logs the change.
+7) Mandatory Progress Log Update: Every code change or merged fix MUST be logged in HALO – Build Progress Log (Live).md in the Halo-Documents repo before the work is considered “done”.
+8) The assistant must explicitly confirm in chat: “LOG UPDATED: HALO – Build Progress Log (Live).md” after providing the new entry text.

 ---